Online education: Online master’s degree

 |Fall, second 8-week session||Sept.
 1||October|

 |Spring, first 8-week session||Dec.
 1||January|

 Applying will be easier and faster if you gather these required documents beforehand:

 - Transcripts of all previous college or university education.
 Have official transcripts sent to Graduate Admissions, 210 Jesse Hall, Columbia, MO 65211.

 - Statement of purpose explaining what you hope your degree will do for you.

 - Two letters of recommendation.
 In the online application, you will need to supply names and contact details of university faculty members, employment-related professionals, etc. who can attest to your intellectual, experiential and interpersonal abilities.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.